BlueberryMC/Blueberry/README.md

 assets/blueberry/textures/gui/icons.png is from FML, obviously. (thanks FML, MinecraftForge team)

+## Bugs
+- Bug with resource manager?
+Texture goes nothing when mod resource pack is located at higher than default
+- Builtin packs says "outdated"

 ## Todo
 - Provide easy way to create profile or version in launcher for Blueberry
   - probably with bsdiff